-The Museum site itself is an exhibit - from historical machinery to heritage buildings, there is plenty to see and do.
-From mucking machines, to ore carts and our working Lime Tank, come explore some of the equipment that once made Britannia great.
+The Museum site itself is an exhibit - an immersive historical experience with plenty of things to see and do.
+From mucking machines to ore carts and our working Lime Tank, come explore some of the equipment that once made Britannia great.
 We also house permanent exhibits that offer an insight into the social history of the Britannia Mines and mining history of BC.
-Our 1908 Machine Shop is also home to a number of historic pieces of equipment, from our restored ambulance car, to the man car that squeezed 16 miners into a space about the size of a small family car.
+Our 1908 Machine Shop is also home to a number of historic pieces of equipment, from our restored ambulance car, to the man car that squeezed sixteen miners into a space about the size of a small family car.
 Parents with children 3 and under can find more information here.

 Take a trip similar to miners in 1914.
 Climb aboard our mine train and chug into this early haulage tunnel.
-Inside, tour guides describe early mining efforts with actual working drills and a mucking machine.
+Inside, tour guides describe early mining efforts with actual working drills.
 Prepare for cooler (12 degrees) temperatures inside.
 To learn more about this Canadian Signature Experience click here.

 Make a point of panning for gold.
 You find it, you keep it!
 Everyone can take part.
 Gold-panning troughs are set at different heights.
 That way, both young and old, can dip in and try their luck.
 This is gold panning the fun and easy way.